Academic Computer Services

 For the locations of Computer Services Help Desks at Ambler, Fort Washington, Tyler, TUCC and the Health Sciences Center, go to the Walk-In Support section of the Computer Services website (www.temple.edu/cs/helpdesk/contact/walkin.htm).

-In Fall 2006, Ambler Campus will open its new Ambler Learning Center, a state-of-the-art facility incorporating smart classrooms, wireless technology, new computer labs/classrooms, breakout room and study lounges.
+In Fall 2006, Ambler Campus opened its new Ambler Learning Center, a state-of-the-art facility incorporating smart classrooms, wireless technology, new computer labs/classrooms, breakout room and study lounges.

 It is recommended, and in some cases required, that students consult with an advisor prior to registration.
 The advisor reviews the proposed coursework and attempts to keep students informed of the requirements for graduation.
 In addition, the advisor helps the students achieve breadth in the curriculum and provides other assistance needed.